Holiday Horrors! Ugly Sugar Cookies!

 And that brings us to my delightful cookies.
 It had been decades since my mom made roll-out, cut-out cookies to be decorated and I thought it was high time to get them baked up.
 And so I did.
 Beautiful cookies, perfectly lightly golden.
 All that was left was the decoration!
 The “fun” part.

 To know me is to know I haven’t much actual artistic talent.
 That gift was bestowed from my dad to my two sisters, one an animator, the other a designer.
-Yeah, I can sing on key and that comes from dear old Dad, but when it comes to coloring in the lines and that sort of ability, I am woefully bad at it – and truth be told, have no patience or interest in improving… ha!
-Luckily I’ve got my mother’s gift of improvisation and making the best of things so when it came time to ice these cookies, I was ready for anything.
+Sure, I can sing fairly well (thanks Dad), but when it comes to coloring in the lines and that sort of ability, I am woefully bad at it – and truth be told, I lose patience with myself quickly!
+Luckily I’ve got my mother’s gift of improvisation and making the best of things, so when it came time to ice these cookies, I was ready for anything.

 Anyone can go and buy a billion specialty tools to create artistic genius on the surface of a sweet baked treat but that’s going to delay the joy of shoving that cookie in your face.
 And really… am I going to sit there and do a first coat of icing… let them dry… then create colors and decorate… then let them dry again as I build color stories?
 Oh lordie, no way.
 But I can make an effort, right?
 Yeah!

-I knew the icing would be easy and simple and provide the proper level sweetness without being cloying.
+I knew the icing would be easy and simple and provide the proper level of sweetness without being cloying.
 Great!
-And taking a moment to make yellow for my stars and green for my trees from the basic white for my snowmen was not much of an effort and was as far as I was going to go.
-But then I realized I have a lot of colored sugars and can easily make any color I want so what the heck!
-While they were wet, I can keep going.
-I went right to work on the stars and thought they weren’t too bad.
+And taking a moment to make yellow for my stars and green for my trees from the basic white for my snowmen would not be much of an effort.
+It was as far as I was willing to go.
+But then I realized I have a lot of colored sugars and can easily make any color I want, so what the heck!
+I went right to work on the stars and thought they weren’t too shabby.

 And then they cracked me up.
 I fell in love with them!
-So ugly you had appreciate them.
-They had followed a quicker trajectory from horror to joy than the ugly sweaters but no less entertaining.
+So ugly, you had appreciate them.
+They had followed a quicker trajectory from horror to joy than ugly sweaters themselves, but no less entertaining.

-It occurs to me that there should be ugly holiday parties where the attendees where their ugly sweaters and create ugly cookies!
+It occurs to me that there should be ugly holiday parties where the attendees wear their ugly sweaters and create ugly cookies!
 Nothing would be more deliciously beautiful!
 YEAH!

 Annette